Chevrolet Malibu: Eighth generation (2013)

 The 2013 Malibu moved to GM Epsilon II platform and debuted in Asia in late 2011, followed by North America in 2012.
 The new Malibu became a global vehicle, replacing both the North American Malibu and GM Korea vehicles previously sold around the world.
-The Malibu was unveiled as a show car simultaneously at Auto Shanghai in China (written as "迈锐宝", Mai-Rui-Bao), and on Facebook, on April 18, 2011.
+The Malibu was unveiled as a show car simultaneously at Auto Shanghai in China (named 迈锐宝 (mài ruì bǎo)), and on Facebook, on April 18, 2011.
 It was also shown at the New York International Auto Show in New York City later in April.

 The eighth-generation Malibu was available in the following trim levels: LS (1LS; retail only), LT (1LT and 2LT), ECO (1SA and 2SA), and LTZ (1LZ).
-Both ECO models officially went on sale in the spring of 2012, with the gasoline-only models following in late summer 2012.
+Both ECO models officially went on sale in the spring of 2012, with the gasoline-only models following in late summer of 2012.
 The Turbo models, available in LT (3LT) and LTZ (2LZ) trims and featuring specially-tuned suspension and steering along with larger brakes, followed in early 2013.

-All models, aside from the LS, were equipped with a large touch-screen display using Chevrolet's MyLink and offering Pandora Internet Radio playback capabilities via a USB cable and an iPhone 4, 4S, or 5.
+All models, aside from the LS, were equipped with a large touch-screen display using Chevrolet's MyLink and offering Pandora internet radio playback capabilities via a USB cable and an iPhone 4, 4S, or 5.
 SiriusXM Travel Link was also included on all navigation-equipped Malibu models.